pac4j/pac4j/documentation/docs/clients/saml.md

 ## 4) ADFS subtilities

-You must follow these rules to successfully authenticate using Microsoft ADFS 2.0 / 3.0.
+You must follow these rules to successfully authenticate using Microsoft ADFS 2.0/3.0.

 ### a) Entity ID

 You must always specify an explicit Entity ID that does not contain any question mark.
 By default, *pac4j* uses the same Entity ID as the AssertionConsumerService location, which contains the client's name as a parameter after a question mark.
-Unfortunately ADFS does not work well with such IDs and starts an infinite redirection loop when A SAML message with such a message arrives.
+Unfortunately, ADFS does not work well with such IDs and starts an infinite redirection loop when A SAML message with such a message arrives.

 ### b) Maximum authentication time

 *pac4j* has the default maximum time set to 1 hour while ADFS has it set to 8 hours.
-Therefore it can happen that ADFS sends an assertion which is still valid on ADFS side but evaluated as invalid on *pac4j* side.
+Therefore it can happen that ADFS sends an assertion which is still valid on ADFS side but evaluated as invalid on the *pac4j* side.

 You can see the following error message: `org.pac4j.saml.exceptions.SAMLException: Authentication issue instant is too old or in the future`